 Douhua is short for doufuhua and refers to a snack made with very soft tofu.
 Also known as tofu pudding, it’s a dish Ren and I grew up eating in our native Philippines.

 There are multiple variations of douhua throughout Asia but the Taiwanese version is typically made with tapioca balls, peanuts, oatmeal, adzuki beans, or mung beans and a ginger or almond syrup.
-This is different from the Philippine version which is only made with tapioca balls and arnibal which is a brown sugar syrup.
+This is different from the Filipino dessert which is only made with tapioca balls and arnibal which is a brown sugar syrup.
 Whatever the toppings, the one consistent ingredient is the silken tofu.

 We had these bowls of tofu pudding with peanuts and tapioca balls at A E Lao Dian Dou Hua in Chiayi, but you can have it pretty much anywhere in Taiwan.

 Peking duck, roast duck, crispy fried duck.
 I don’t think I’ve ever met a duck I didn’t like.
 It’s always juicy and way more flavorful than chicken.

 I learned about this duck specialty restaurant in Kaohsiung called Duck (Ya Rou) Zhen when I chanced upon an article from the Singapore Michelin Guide.
 In it, Chef Lanshu Chen of Le Mout describes her favorite places to eat in Tainan and Kaohsiung, proclaiming Ya Rou Zhen as her go-to place for duck.